davesnuthouse/RedGuild/README.md

 19. Delete functionality causes display issue on dkp table (data is fine)
 20. ML tools table needs to be 'reset' to show changes to dkp table
 21. DKP table headers cutoff?
 (Rotation)
-22. Not a bug but need to change feral dps to a new icon as it's the same as feral tank
+22. (Done) Not a bug but need to change feral dps to a new icon as it's the same as feral tank

 Features to consider for the distant future: